KXTV: Notable former on-air staff

-Technical information
+Technical information and subchannels

-Subchannels

-The station's digital signal is multiplexed:
+KXTV is broadcast from a transmitter facility and tower shared with KOVR in Walnut Grove.
+Its signal is multiplexed:

 KXTV began broadcasting its digital signal on UHF channel 61 in 1999.
-The station shut down its analog signal, over VHF channel 10, on June 12, 2009, as part of the federally mandated transition from analog to digital television; channel 61 was removed from television use as part of the transition, and the digital signal moved to channel 10.
+The station shut down its analog signal, over VHF channel 10, on June 12, 2009, as part of the federally mandated transition from analog to digital television; channel 61 was removed from television use as part of the transition, and the digital signal relocated to VHF channel 10.

-In 2014, KXTV filed to build a digital replacement transmitter broadcasting with 15 kW on UHF channel 36, located on the Weather Tower, to improve reception in the immediate Sacramento area.
-Construction of the transmitter was completed in October 2018.
+In 2014, KXTV filed to build a digital replacement translator broadcasting with 15 kW on UHF channel 36, located on the Weather Tower, to improve reception in the immediate Sacramento area.
+Construction of the translator was completed in October 2018.

 Though it does not host any additional subchannels, KXTV is part of Sacramento's ATSC 3.0 (NextGen TV) deployment on KQCA, which began operating in July 2021.